Mediation (statistics)

 Mediation analyses are employed to understand a known relationship by exploring the underlying mechanism or process by which one variable influences another variable through a mediator variable.
 In particular, mediation analysis can contribute to better understanding the relationship between an independent variable and a dependent variable when these variables do not have an obvious direct connection.

 Baron and Kenny's (1986) steps for mediation analysis

 Baron and Kenny (1986) laid out several requirements that must be met to form a true mediation relationship.
 They are outlined below using a real-world example.
 See the diagram above for a visual representation of the overall mediating relationship to be explained.
-Note: Hayes (2009) critiqued Baron and Kenny's mediation steps approach, and as of 2019, David A. Kenny on his website stated that mediation can exist in the absence of a 'significant' total effect, and therefore step 1 below may not be needed.
-This situation is sometimes referred to as "inconsistent mediation".
-Later publications by Hayes also questioned the concepts of full or partial mediation and advocated for these terms, along with the classical mediation steps approach outlined below, to be abandoned.
+The original steps are as follows.